Scape Service on November 27 at St. Mary Magdalene and St. Martin Episcopal Church

 Since founding Mishkhah in 2010, Eaton has partnered with churches, conventions, conferences, and seminaries to share her experience in creating worship environments.

-Eaton said Father Lee Davis, Rector at St. Mary Magdalene and St. Martin Episcopal Church, invited her to partner with them to create SCAPE as an offering to the community for people who are seeking places of beauty, peace, and transformation.
+Eaton said Father Lee Davis, Rector at St. Mary Magdalene and St. Martin Episcopal Church, invited her to partner with them to create SCAPE as an offering to the community for people seeking places of beauty, peace, and transformation.

 “SCAPE fosters worship and prayer environments that enable us to fall into the embrace of our Creator.
 New rhythms in our breathing open us to ancient truths.
 We sense the possibility of healing and move out into the world again, restored and hopeful,” she explained.